mendix/docs-site-test/content/en/docs/refguide8/mobile/native-mobile/native-builder.md

 ---
 title: "Native Builder (CLI)"
-url: /refguide8/native-builder
+url: /refguide8/native-builder/
 parent: "native-mobile"
-menu_order: 70
+weight: 70
 tags: ["native", "mobile", "deploy", "native-builder", "builder", "appcenter", "deprecated"]
 ---

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}
 The Native Builder CLI has been deprecated in favor of the Mendix Native Mobile Builder, a UI tool, that integrates with Studio Pro.
-Read more on how to deploy your app [here](/howto/mobile/deploying-native-app).
+Read more on how to deploy your app [here](/howto/mobile/deploying-native-app/).
 {{% /alert %}}

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}
 Please update to Native Builder v3.2.1 or higher.
 Native Builder v3.2.1 includes the fixes required to addresses GitHub's transition from using **master** to using **main** as its default repository branch name.
 {{% /alert %}}

 ## 1 Introduction

 The Native Builder takes your Mendix project containing a native profile and packages a native mobile app for iOS and Android.
-To learn more about using the Native Builder, see [How to Deploy your First Mendix Native Mobile App](/howto8/mobile/deploying-native-app).
+To learn more about using the Native Builder, see [How to Deploy your First Mendix Native Mobile App](/howto8/mobile/deploying-native-app/).

 The Native Builder uses MxBuild, GitHub, and App Center to build your applications.
 The tool automates the configuration of these processes to streamline your app building experience.
 The Native builder allows you to create as many apps on GitHub as possible, as long as they are given unique app names using the `--project-name` parameter (for more information, see the [Commands](#commands) section below).
 Using the `prepare` and `build` command combination, the Native Builder packages your apps by doing the following: